MouizMajid/ReactBasicsWebsite/README.md

 # ReactBasicsWebsite
 Just a small project I used to learn ReactJS.

 It's a website for viewing movie covers.

+more changes.